 The concert area was constructed on a hillside on a 30 degree grade, and provided a natural amphitheater effect with dynamic acoustics.
 The first concert at the site was a Bluegrass Festival held in the parking lot on June 18, 1978, which was attended by about 250 people.

 The first real test of the site came on August 5, 1978, with Pablo Cruise & Journey scheduled to appear.
 At that time, on the strength of the highly successfull "Infinity" album, Journey was one of the top concert bands in the country.
 Many of the residents were very concerned about this event, as the still fresh memory of the ill fated Boogie Hill concerts, east of Tiffin, had left a bad taste in their mouths.
-A Fleetwood Mac show scheduled for the same day in Cleveland was canceled, so the attendance at the St. John's Hollow show ballooned to an estimated crowd of over 50,000 people.
+A Fleetwood Mac show scheduled for the same day in Cleveland was canceled, so the attendance at the St. John's Hollow show ballooned to an estimated crowd of 15-20,000 people.

 Even with the huge crowd, the event went off smoothly.
-It proved to be a very well organized event with plenty of parking.
+It proved to be a well organized event with plenty of parking.

 The site was in use for several more years before it was finally abandoned.